Outek/WindowsServerBootISO/README.md

 - Prepared autounattended.xml file with a placeholder for the computername %COMPUTERNAME%, %IpAddress%, %Subnet%, %Gateway%, %Suffix%, %DNS%
 - Deployment and Imaging Tools Environment
 - Windows ADK(Assessment and Deployment Kit)

+# Optional
+- Place Serial Key in autoattend.xml
+- Change OS Version by changing SERVERDATACENTER to SERVERSTANDARD

 # Step by step
 - Mount original setup ISO